Cardinals vs. Twins Player Props Betting Odds

 Buxton Stats

-- Buxton enters this game looking to extend his five-game hit streak.
-During his last five outings he is hitting .412 with five doubles, a walk and two RBI.
+- Buxton has picked up a hit in five straight games.
+During his last five outings he is batting .412 with five doubles, a walk and two RBI.

 Buxton Recent Games